 As an example, let’s say you negotiate 25 percent of each invoice will be retained by the collection company.
 If you have an invoice for $1,000, the agency’s fee would be $250.
 If the debt collector, however, negotiates a settlement of $500 with your client, you’ll only see one-quarter of the original invoice amount.

 This is the most hands-off method but also requires that the debt collector take on the most risk.
 As a result, this model tends to be the more expensive option.

 When a collection agency purchases your debts, they pay you a percentage of the outstanding invoices.
 If you have $50,000 in unpaid invoices, an agency may pay you $15,000 to purchase them from you and then proceed to work on collecting the unpaid amounts.
 Any money that they collect is now theirs to keep.

 Hiring a collection agency may help you recover lost income from bad debts.
 But companies must be careful when hiring a debt collection firm to ensure that they are properly licensed, experienced and will represent your company well.
 Debt collection can be costly, but the amount you receive from unpaid invoices may be worth it.

 A termination clause could permit you to break the contract by paying a fee or providing notice within a specific time frame.
-There may be a deadline in the agreement by which time if the agency hasn’t delivered, you can enact an escape clause.
-Or if the company presents a fraudulent agreement, you can generally break the contract.
-But you’ll want to consult a lawyer first.
+There may be a deadline in the agreement by which time you can enact an escape clause if the agency hasn’t delivered.
+Alternatively, if the company presents a fraudulent agreement, you can generally break the contract.
+But you’ll want to consult a debt collection lawyer first.

 A material breach of contract could be grounds for termination.
 For instance, if they do not follow through on key points of the contract, you may be able to break the agreement.
-Or you can simply ask the company what their cancellation fee might be.
+You can also simply ask the company what their cancellation fee is.